Vertex operators, solvable lattice models and metaplectic Whittaker functions: Introduction

 Solutions $T(z)$ to (\ref{rttybe}) may also arise as a ``row transfer matrix'' in a solvable lattice model.
 For example in the case of the field-free six-vertex model, Baxter~\cite{Baxter} demonstrates that the resulting partition function is a symmetric function in the $z_i$ when its Boltzmann weights satisfy the Yang-Baxter equation (\ref{paramybe}).
 The underlying algebra was explained by Kulish and Reshetikhin~\cite{KulishReshetikhin}, Sklyanin~\cite{Sklyanin}, Drinfeld~\cite{Drinfeld} and Jimbo~\cite{JimboHecke} and the relevant quantum group associated to the $R$-matrix is $U_q(\widehat{\mathfrak{sl}}_2)$.
 To connect to the presentation of the Yang-Baxter equation in the previous paragraph, each edge in the planar lattice model is associated to a two-dimensional evaluation module~$V_z$ and the local Boltzmann weights encode endomorphisms among them.
-This is a basic example in the discovery of quantum groups.

 In \cite{BrubakerBuciumasBump}, the first three authors considered examples of solvable square lattice models connected to $R$-matrices of evaluation modules for $U_q(\widehat{\mathfrak{gl}}(n|1))$.
 In these examples (Theorem~1 in \cite{BrubakerBuciumasBump}), the matrices $T(z)$ in (\ref{rttybe}) do not quite fit the standard paradigm.
 Each vertex in the square lattice receives a Boltzmann weight reflecting the action of $T(z)$ on basis elements determined by adjacent edges; while the horizontal edges may be identified with evaluation modules for $U_q(\widehat{\mathfrak{gl}}(n|1))$, the vertical edges represent a two-dimensional vector space with no known algebraic connection to this quantum group.
 The problem is that we are not aware of any candidate for a two dimensional module $M$ of $U_q(\widehat{\mathfrak{gl}}(n|1))$ that would explain the matrix $T(z)$.
-In other words, we would like there to exist such an $M$ such that the $R$-matrix for $V_z \otimes M$ is the matrix for ``Delta ice'' in Table~\ref{tab:mweights}.
+In other words, we would like there to exist an $M$ such that the $R$-matrix for $V_z \otimes M$ is the matrix for a set of Boltzmann weights used in this paper.
+See Table~\ref{tab:mweights} in Section~\ref{deltaicefockspace}.
 If no such two-dimensional module exists, then we have an example of a parametrized Yang-Baxter equation that is not explained by quasitriangularity.
 This is an important unresolved question.